 Well-Read Man began back in 2011 as a project to read “fifty of life’s most important books” in just twelve months.
 With that project came the understanding that our personal and national struggles are not new, but have been pondered and written about by some of the most thoughtful authors in history.
 Those who fail to learn from history, they say, are doomed to repeat it.
 But those who don’t even bother with the “learn” part of that platitude should not expect any respite from the doom.

 The purpose of Well-Read Man is to introduce some of the most important ideas and writings from those who came before—whether from centuries ago, or just last week.
 By examining our history, we can give wisdom and common sense a fighting chance in helping our families, our cities, and our world.

 Tim Patrick, your host for Well-Read Man, spent one year plowing through 15,000 pages of great content.
 Being well-read, it turns out, is not accomplished through such one-time projects, but through a daily, relentless struggle with mankind’s higher ideals, a struggle that is best done with others.

-When he’s not hidden behind a book, Tim still spends each day developing custom software for small- and medium-sized businesses.
-Way back in 2007, Microsoft welcomed Tim into its Most Valuable Professional (MVP) program thanks to the assistance he provides desperate computer users, and his winning personality.
-He earned his computer science degree from Seattle Pacific University.
-In fact, he started work on his very first book while sitting in a classroom at SPU.
-While he is loathe to mention names, suffice it to say that he was in the presence of a radically boring professor.
-Turning tragedy into comedy, Tim began fleshing out the contents for a book while pretending to listen to a tenured lecture.
-It’s probably what happened to Charles Dickens.
+When he’s not hidden behind a book, Tim spends each day developing custom software applications for small- and medium-sized businesses.
+Way back in 2007, Microsoft welcomed Tim into its Most Valuable Professional (MVP) program thanks to the assistance he provides to beginning and intermediate developers.
+He earned his computer science degree from Seattle Pacific University, and began work on his very first book while sitting in a class at that prestigious institution.

-To learn about Tim’s published books, visit www.timaki.com.
+To learn about Tim’s published books, visit his books page.